Missing Indigenous transgender woman last seen in 2019 - NewsBreak

 When Pam Smith talks about her niece, she prefers to think of the good times.

 “First thing she would do is (say) ‘Aunt Pam, I love you!
 How are you doing?’
 And a great big hug and a big sloppy kiss on the cheek,” Smith said.
 “And sometimes I get irritated.
-But, you know, what I wouldn’t give to have one of those right now.”HBO docuseries ‘BLACK AND MISSING’ debuts this month
+But, you know, what I wouldn’t give to have one of those right now.”Holyoke PD: Gun battle investigation near Dwight & Oak Street, 1 person hospitalized

 It’s been almost three years since she’s had one of those kisses.